 Where do we serve?

-New Haven is filled with opportunities to serve with others, whether it be education or the provision of food and shelter.
-You will serve anywhere from 30-35 hours per week as a corps member volunteer with a social service agency in New Haven.
+New Haven is filled with opportunities to serve with others, whether it be advocacy or the provision of food and shelter.
+You will serve anywhere from 28-32 hours per week as a corps member volunteer with a social service agency in New Haven.

 More about Some of our Partners

 Having a Saint Hilda’s intern has been a tremendous help to us.
 In the first weeks of his internship with us, Caleb has, in addition to preparing and serving our lunches, helped publicize our walk-a-thon, created a new website, prepared appetizers for our annual reception, shopped with us a the Food Bank, attended a neighborhood organization meeting helped deliver meals to our satellite sites, and has thoroughly enjoyed working with our volunteers! - David O'Sullivan

 We partner with a diverse array of non-profits throughout New Haven, depending on both their needs and ours.
 To help address poverty, lack of education, lack of affordable housing, food insecurity, and so many other issues, you will be serving in a number of possible community placements.
 Below is a list of a few of our community partners: